komputing/FaucETH/README.md

 This faucet uses hCaptcha instead of reCaptcha to not feed the google.
 You can deeplink to a cain with the url parameter `chain` that contains a chain-id.
-And you can pass an address with a url parameter `address` that will then be pre-filled.
+And you can pass an address with the url parameter `address` that will then be pre-filled.

 # Run